-What you must pay Services that are covered for you when you get these services Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care.
-You are covered for up to 30 visits per year of routine chiropractic services (combined with acupuncture services).
-You must use SCAN Health Plan's contracted routine chiropractic provider.
-You do not need a referral for an initial chiropractic visit.
-Any subsequent visits require prior authorization.
-This benefit does not apply to your maximum out-of-pocket amount. \$0 copayment for each office visit for up to 30 visits per year.
-Prior authorization rules apply Chronic condition meals Please see the "Solutions for Caregivers" benefit later in this chart.
-Colorectal cancer screening The following screening tests are covered: • Colonoscopy has no minimum or maximum age limitation There is no coinsurance,

-- Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema. - Flexible sigmoidoscopy for patients 45 years and older.
+Services that are covered for you What you must pay when you get these services Chiropractic services (Routine/Non-Medicare-covered) Routine chiropractic services cover necessary routine care.
+You are covered for up to 20 visits per year of routine chiropractic services.
+You must use SCAN Health Plan's contracted routine chiropractic provider. \$0 copayment for each office visit for up to 20 visits per year.
+Prior authorization rules You do not need a referral for an initial chiropractic visit.
+Any subsequent visits require prior authorization. apply This benefit does not apply to your maximum out-of-pocket amount.
+Chronic condition meals Please see the "Solutions for Caregivers" benefit later in this chart. 🍑 Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high risk patients after a previous screening colonoscopy or barium enema.
+Flexible sigmoidoscopy for patients 45 years and older.
 Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
-Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema. - Screening fecal-occult blood tests for patients 45 years and older.
-Once every 12 months. - Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. - Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last

-There is no coinsurance, copayment, or deductible for the colorectal cancer screening benefit.
+Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema.
+Screening fecal-occult blood tests for patients 45 years and older.
+Once every 12 months.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Once every 3 years.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
+Once every 3 years.
+Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last There is no coinsurance, copayment, or deductible for the colorectal cancer screening benefit.
 If during your screening, a diagnostic procedure is required, you will not be responsible for additional copayments.
 Virtual colonoscopy is not a covered procedure.
+Prior authorization rules apply